-In the case of an emergency where the door can't be opened the two pins securing the rear window fasteners can be removed and the rear window used as an escape hatch.
+In the case of an emergency where the main door can't be opened, the offside door or rear sliding windows can be used.

 Row crop work.

 Only row crop wheels recommended by the manufacturer should be fitted to the Agribuggy.
 Fitting any other wheels will invalidate the warranty and could make the machine un-safe!